ubcbraincircuits/AHF_setup/README.md

 *********************************************************************************************************
 ***************************INSTALLATION GUIDE / HOW TO INSTALL AutoHeadFix*******************************
 *********************************************************************************************************
+NOTE:I2C MUST BE ENABLED BY THE USER to enable click the raspberry in top left corner --> preferences --> raspberry pi configuration --> interfaces -->i2c / enable or sudo raspi-config

 1. clone this repository by typing the following into terminal: git clone https://github.com/ZenenHornstein/AHF_setup